Lyndon pairs and the lexicographically greatest perfect necklace: Introduction

+The length of each of them divides $n=4$, because it is $1$ or $2$ or $4$.
+Then, none of them is discarded, hence, Fredericksen and Maiorana's de Bruijn sequence of order $n$ sequence is:

-This construction, together with the efficient generation of Lyndon words, provides an efficient method for constructing the lexicographically greatest de Bruijn necklace of each order $n$ in linear time and logarithmic space.
+This construction, together with the efficient generation of Lyndon words, provides a method for constructing the lexicographically greatest de Bruijn necklace of each order $n$ in linear time and logarithmic space.

 In this note we present the notion of Lyndon pairs and we use it to generalize Fredricksen and Maiorana's algorithm to construct the lexicographically greatest $(n,k)$-perfect necklaces, for any $n$ and $k$ such that~$n$ divides~$k$ or $k$ divides~$n$.
+Our presentation also elaborates the rather briefly presented ideas and proofs in \cite{FM78}.